Learn how to hang curtains like a pro and get answers to all the questions you have about hanging curtains in your home.

 Now let’s talk about the curtains and what size of curtains you should get.
 The beautiful thing is that all the work you did before is going to make it simple when measuring for the curtains.

 You have already determined exactly where the curtain rod will be placed and how wide it will be.
-So you will work from that!

-First, you need to decide how you will hang the curtains: grommets (eyelets), rings with clips, rod pocket, and tab top are the most popular.
+Now, you need to decide how you will hang the curtains: grommets (eyelets), rings with clips, rod pocket, and tab top are the most popular.
 In this example, we are using rings with clips.

-To determine how wide the curtain panel or panels will be.
-Take the width of the curtain rod and double it.
+To determine how wide the curtain panel or panels will be, take the width of the curtain rod and double it.
 In other words, you want your curtains to measure double the width of the curtain rod.

 SIDE NOTE: Ideally, you want the curtain to be 1.5 to 3 times wider than the curtain rod.

-Then divide that measurement by the number of panels you plan on using.
+Then, divide that measurement by the number of panels you plan on using.
 This is how wide the measurement of each curtain should be.

 SIDE NOTE: If the curtain is slightly smaller or larger, that will be fine.

-To determine how tall the curtain panel should be.
-Measure from the top of the curtain rod to the floor.
+To determine how tall the curtain panel should be, measure from the top of the curtain rod to the floor.
 This is at least how tall your curtains should be.

-TIP: Remember a longer curtain makes the room feel taller.
+TIP: Remember, a longer curtain makes the room feel taller.

 You will fold the curtains so that the right side of the curtain is together (the side you want showing).
-Then place the clip 1/2″ to 1″ in from the fold at the top of the curtain.
+Then, place the clip 1/2″ to 1″ in from the fold at the top of the curtain.

 From there, you will hem the bottom of the curtain.
-Again see my tutorial on that in my post about sewing curtains.
+Again, see my tutorial on that in my post about sewing curtains.

 Or you will love these other home decor projects of ours: